 5. Risk Management:

 Businesses face various risks, from market fluctuations to operational challenges.
-Business analytics aids in risk management by identifying potential risks, predicting outcomes, and enabling organizations to implement proactive strategies to mitigate risks effectively.
+Business analytics aids in risk management by identifying potential risks, predicting outcomes, and enabling organizations to implement proactive strategies to mitigate risks and enhance skills effectively.

 6. Resource Optimization: